tsjk/docker-core-lightning/README.md

 daemon (if control is needed), and `proxy` the from-container-reachable socks port in Core Lightning's daemon config, respectively.

+See e.g. [tor-relay-docker](https://github.com/tsjk/tor-relay-docker) for how
+to run a Tor client (or a full-blown relay for that matter) in a container.

 #### Tor Authentication
 For some Tor operations authentication is needed.
 This can be supplied either by setting the docker environment variable `TOR_SERVICE_PASSWORD`, or by directly setting `tor-service-password` in Core Lightning's daemon config.

+## Connecting through a VPN
+To be able to protect one's own network while still being able to publish a clearnet address, the possibility of running Core Lightning via a port- forwarding-able VPN provider has been added.
+The specific VPN provider that should work pretty much out of the box, is ProtonVPN - but the configuration ought to be easily adaptable to other providers.

+For the easiest setup, the extra component required in this context is [protonvpn-docker](https://github.com/tsjk/protonvpn-docker).
+That sets up a ProtonVPN connection in a separate container, which can then be used by the current one.
+Refer to the `docker-compose.vpn.yml` file for a workable template.

 ## .env.d
 Files in the `${LIGHTNINGD_DATA}/.env.d` are sourced by the root user in the